Jere Knight: Conservation Advocate of Bucks County

 When you walk the Jere Knight Trail at Heritage Conservancy’s Fuller-Pursell Nature Preserve, you’re walking in the footsteps of a woman who spent decades helping people and the environment.
 To celebrate Women’s History Month, we’re taking a look at Jere Knight, a Bucks County resident who lived a remarkable life.

-Jere Knight (1908-1996) was a Jr. Olympic fencer, a war hero who reported to General Eisenhower, the editor behind the original “Lassie Come-Home” book, a translator of Central American poetry, and an advocate for conservation and peace.
+Jere Knight (1908-1996) was a national fencing champion, an intelligence officer in the Women’s Army Auxiliary Corps during WWII, the editor behind the original “Lassie Come-Home” book, a translator of Central American poetry, and an advocate for conservation and peace.
 But here in Springfield Township, Bucks County, she’s remembered most for her work in protecting Cooks Creek as a state-designated conservation area.

 The Early Years

-Born Ruth Frances Brylawski in Philadelphia, Jere Knight earned bachelor’s degrees in psychology, languages, and a master’s in political science from the University of Pennsylvania.
+Born Ruth Frances Brylawski in Philadelphia, Jere Knight earned bachelor’s degrees in psychology, languages, and a master’s in political science from the University of Pennsylvania — a feat not many women were accomplishing at that time.
 She worked as a secretary for the Pennsylvania chapter of the League of Nations Association.
-There she met Eric Knight, a cinema editor who was also a Quaker, who shared her passion for the arts and nature.
+There she met Eric Knight, a cinema editor and fellow Quaker, who shared her passion for the arts and nature.

 They married in 1932, and while Eric wrote, she edited.
 She worked as an assistant story editor at Selznick International Pictures, assisting with projects like Gone with the Wind and helping Eric develop his stories, including Lassie Come-Home (1940) and the war novel This Above All (1941).